telerik/report-server-docs/implementer-guide/setup/configure-the-report-engine.md

 Optional integer attribute.
 Specifies the value in minutes indicating how long a rendered report document from a client will be eligible for reuse for another clients' request.
 The value must be greater than or equal to zero.
 A zero value will prevent rendered report document reuse.
 The default value is zero.
-Changing this is highly recommended for intensively user Report Server deployment.
+Changing this is highly recommended for a user-intensive Report Server deployment.